Seristic/Prism-Flow/README.md

 # PrismFlow

-_Navigate Your Code with Clarity and Flow._
+_Navigate Your Code with Clarity and Flow.
+Keep your repositories clean effortlessly._

 ---

 ## ✨ Description

-**PrismFlow** is an accessibility-focused VS Code extension designed to revolutionize how you understand and navigate your codebase.
-In the dynamic world of development, code can quickly become complex and daunting.
-PrismFlow steps in to illuminate your path.
+**PrismFlow** is an accessibility-focused VS Code extension designed to revolutionize how you understand and navigate your codebase, while ensuring your Git repositories remain clean and focused.

+In the dynamic world of development, code can quickly become complex and daunting, and untracked files can clutter your workspace.
+PrismFlow steps in to illuminate your path and streamline your workflow.

-This extension intelligently highlights logical code blocks (like functions, objects, loops, or custom sections) and, crucially, displays concise, contextual information directly in the editor's whitespace.
-This means you get instant clarity on what a section of code is without needing to scroll or meticulously parse its contents.
-Experience a more intuitive and inclusive way to explore your code, making complex structures clear and easy to follow.
+This extension intelligently highlights logical code blocks (like functions, objects, loops, or custom sections) and displays concise, contextual information directly in the editor's whitespace for instant clarity.

+Beyond navigation, PrismFlow also introduces powerful `.gitignore` automation.
+It intelligently detects common untracked files (like build outputs, temporary files, or dependency folders) and can automatically add them to your `.gitignore`, keeping your repositories tidy without manual intervention.

+Experience a more intuitive and inclusive way to explore your code, making complex structures clear, easy to follow, and your Git management effortless.

 ---